m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 In partitioned systems, each server holds only some subset of the total files.
 If you need to support more files, you can just partition across more machines.
 In the replicated model, you will need to upgrade your hardware.
 This makes partitioned systems more **scalable**.

-It’s common to see a DFS that utilizes both partitioning and replication; for example, partitioning all the files, and replicating each partition.
+It's common to see a DFS that utilizes both partitioning and replication; for example, partitioning all the files, and replicating each partition.

 Finally, files can be stored on and served from all machines.
 This blurs the line between servers and clients, because all the nodes in the system are **peers**.
 Every node is responsible for maintaining the files and providing the filesystem service.
 Each peer will take some portion of the load by servicing some of the requests, often those that for files local to that peer.